 Mr. Panchal has been a faculty member at Mentor College since 2008 - during which time he has taught Canadian History, English, Learning Strategies, Leadership, and World History.
 Mr. Panchal is actively involved with Marauder sports as coach of the cricket, hockey, and basketball teams.
 He has also led groups of students internationally on the Battlefields of Europe tour.
 Mr. Panchal holds a M.Ed.
 (Leadership & Administration) from the University of New Brunswick.

-Christina Weinkauf - Vice-Principal, Intermediate Division (Grades 5-8)
+Christina Weinkauf - Principal, Intermediate Division (Grades 5-8)

 Leeanne Talarico - Principal, Primary Division (JK-Grade 4)

 Leeanne Talarico started at Mentor College in 2000 as a Grade 4 teacher.
 Before becoming vice principal of the Primary Division, Mrs. Talarico also taught Grade 1, directed the school play, organized play day, and coached soccer, skipping, and intramural teams.
 She continues to coach the jumprope demo team.
 Mrs. Talarico holds a M.Ed. from Nipissing University.

 Ainsley Hnatiw - Vice-Principal, Primary Division (JK-Grade 4)